 The Tiguan ranked 27th in the 2012 Driver Power customer satisfaction survey, ahead of the rival Toyota RAV4.
 All parts and mechanicals are tried and tested, sharing components with the reliable VW Golf, Phaeton and other models from the Volkswagen range.
 Some diesel models were recalled in 2008 to fix a wiring problem but there have been no major problems reported since.
 It secured the top five-star rating in the Euro NCAP crash safety tests, getting high marks for both adult and child protection.
 This was in part due to the Tiguan being equipped with traction control, electronic brake assist and six airbags as standard.
 In short, it's a safe and reliable purchase.

-In terms of list price, the Tiguan is in the same bracket as the Ford Kuga, but is pricier than other mainstream crossovers such as the Peugeot 3008 and Nissan Qashqai.
-You do feel like you get what you pay for, though, with electric windows, air-con and alloy wheels all standard across the range.
-Plus, you get lots of safety equipment included as well.
-The smart, understated looks and frugal diesels means the Tiguan will hold it's value well and you should get a decent used price when it comes time to sell.
-However, it's worth bearing in mind that the TSI petrol models won’t fair so well in that regard.
+The Tiguan costs a similar amount as the Ford Kuga, which means it's pricier than other rival mainstream crossovers such as the Nissan Qashqai and Peugeot 3008.
+But, once behind the wheel, it does feel like you get what you pay for with the Tiguan, which comes equipped with electric windows, air-conditioning and alloy wheels as standard across the range.
+And VW does stock it with lots of safety equipment and accessories, too.
+The smart, understated looks and efficient diesel engines also mean that the Tiguan will hold it's resale value well in the used car market, and you should get a decent second-hand price when it comes time to make a deal.
+But, it's worth bearing in mind that the TSI petrol models won’t fare as well as the diesels.